eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 - ShuFan is a professional painter, she is widely involved in world literature, film, and music, which has cultivated her sensitive, focused and unique aesthetic characteristics, coupled with her longing for future technology, focusing on the harmonious symbiotic relationship between human beings and nature , use professional drawing skills to create unique and outstanding illustrations.
 - ShuFan is also a [member of EdenOnEOS](https://genesis.eden.eoscommunity.org/members/shufan.free), and has formed some popularity and fans in the EOS community.
 Her illustrations and NFT sales rankings have proved her professionalism to a certain extent.
+- Have a plan to hire team members to promote NFT.

 ### Team Org Repos